 Why is UVPackmaster worth buying?

-First of all UVPackmaster is probably the most speedy packer out there.
-It can pack a UV map consisting of 1000 islands in about a second on 2-core i5 CPU.
-If the number of cores in your CPU grows the packer is getting even faster, due to our sophisticated algorithm which always make use of all cores, no matter what packing parameters are.
-And it was about packing on CPU.
-Note that with UVPackmaster you can also pack on Cuda-enabled GPUs - then it totally outperforms all other packing solutions available.
+UVPackmaster is probably the most efficient UV packer out there: it can pack a UV map consisting of 1000 islands in less than a second on 2-core i5 CPU.
+When the number of cores in your CPU grows, the packer is getting even faster, thanks to our sophisticated algorithm which always make use of all cores, no matter what the packing parameters are.
+And it was about packing on CPU only - note that with UVPackmaster you can also pack UVs on Cuda-enabled GPUs - then it totally outperforms all other packing solutions available.

 By purchasing the UVPackmaster engine you get a lifetime license to use it.
 You also get access to all future updates of UVPackmaster 2 for free.
 We continuously work to improve the engine and you can expect a lot of great updates in the future.
 Read the release notes below to learn more about all improvements we incorporated into the product over the past months.